learn-co-students/Codealong-Creating-Columns-v-000/README.md

 # CSS Columns Code Along Exercise

+## Notes
+All actual work done on repository at Jirles/exceptional-realty.
+This repo was forked to 'pass' the lab only.

 ## Overview

 In this code along exercise we will add column structure to our page layouts.